 Improved training and upgraded equipment

-Emergency response teams are being provided routine training that includes hazardous materials awareness and operating training for all Minneapolis firefighters.
-In addition, key personnel have been trained in all five-levels of hazardous materials training.
+Emergency response teams are provided routine training that includes hazardous materials awareness and operating training for all Minneapolis firefighters.
+In addition, key personnel trained in all five-levels of hazardous materials training.

 State of the art hazardous materials equipment was secured to deal with biological and chemical emergency situations.
-New equipment includes monitoring devices, chemical protective clothing, decontamination equipment and a heavy rescue rig with confined space and high angle rescue capabilities.
+Equipment includes monitoring devices, chemical protective clothing, decontamination equipment and a heavy rescue rig with confined space and high angle rescue capabilities.